 The Company was incorporated on July 13, 2011 under the BCBCA.
 On September 4, 2018, the Company was continued under the CBCA.
 On December 6, 2021, the Company changed its name from "First Cobalt Corp." to "Electra Battery Materials Corporation".
-The Company is in the business of producing battery materials for the electric vehicle supply chain.
-The Company is focused on building an ethical supply of cobalt, nickel and battery precursor material.
+The Company is in the business of battery materials refining and the acquisition and exploration of resource properties.
+The Company is focused on building a diversified portfolio of assets that are highly leveraged to the cobalt market with assets located primarily in North America, with the intent of providing a North American supply of battery materials.